arma-events/docs/src/de/overview.md

+---
+outline: deep
+cSpell: locale de
+---

 # Overview

 ## Global Search Bar

-Our global search bar is accessible on every page on the very top.
-There you can search for events, communities and users.
+Our global search bar is accessable on every page on the very top.
+There you can seach for events, communities and users.

 ![Global Search Bar](../images/overview/global-search-bar.png "Global Search Bar")